eslint/markdown/docs/rules/no-emphasis-as-headings.md

 The following option is available on this rule:

 - `punctuation: Array<string>` - Characters that may end a fully emphasized paragraph without triggering a warning.
 Each array item must be a single, unique character.
+Set `punctuation` to an empty array (`[]`) to disable this behavior.
 The default is `[".", ",", ";", ":", "!", "?", "。", "，", "；", "：", "！", "？"]`.

-NOTE: Set `punctuation` to an empty array (`[]`) to disable this behavior.

 Examples of **correct** code for this rule with `punctuation: [")"]`: